apache/skywalking-website/README.md

 Content
 ```

-If you want to display the event in the bottom right popover, you can configure the parameter `endTime`.
+If you want to display the summary in the popover in the lower right corner, you need to configure a parameter `endTime`.
 The parameters are as follows.

 |Parameter|Description|Required|Default|
 |----|----|----|----|